bhupendrasolanki/capstone-final/README.md

 * Comparing the performance of the AutoML model and the customized model.
 * Deploying the top-performing model as a web service.

+#### The challenges in this project which I can think are:
+* Data Quality and Preprocessing: Ensuring dataset cleanliness, handling missing values, outliers, and preprocessing tasks like feature encoding and normalization.

+* Model Selection and Tuning: Choosing suitable algorithms, tuning hyperparameters effectively, and balancing model complexity for optimal performance.

+* Model Evaluation and Interpretability: Assessing model performance, selecting appropriate evaluation metrics, and interpreting results comprehensively.

+## Dataset

+### Overview

 The data I used is from Kaggle which Heart Failure Dataset.
 The dataset description is given below.